Elizabeth Suneby - Author

 Elizabeth Suneby loves to play with words!

-Liz's latest book, Iqbal and His Ingenious Idea: How a Science Project Helps One Family and the Planet, is available starting May 1, 2018, in the CitizenKid series.
-It's a great book for anyone who loves science or the environment.
+Liz's multiple award-winning book Iqbal and His Ingenious Idea: How a Science Project Helps One Family and the Planet is her second in the CitizenKid series.
+It is a great read for anyone who loves science, the environment or learning about world cultures.

 Teachers and librarians, please contact Liz at firstname.lastname@example.org if you are interested in having her lead a workshop.
 Also, the Khaled Hosseini Foundation adopted the Razia book into their work with International Baccalaureate Schools and developed free curricula for all elementary and middle school educators.

 Liz's other award-winning titles include It's a ...
 It's a ...
 It's a Mitzvah (picture book), That's A Mitzvah (board book), The Mitzvah Project Book (nonfiction), The JGuy's Guide: The GPS for Jewish Teen Guys (nonfiction) and See What You Can Be (activity book).